SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. sourcefile:: nestedTypes_Module1_Private

-   // these are all expected to fail, because they are private to the other file -> let privateNestedInsidePublic = PublicStruct.PrivateEnumInsidePublicStruct.a
+   // these are all expected to fail, because they're private to the other file -> let privateNestedInsidePublic = PublicStruct.PrivateEnumInsidePublicStruct.a
    ---
    -> let privateNestedInsideInternal = InternalStruct.PrivateEnumInsideInternalStruct.a